chidumaga/bookmark_manager/README.md

 # bookmark_manager

-Learning to work with PostgresSQL
+Learning to work with DataMapper